ChrisEssery/group-project/Portfolio/UX_Design.md

 ## End-user

 Turning to our stakeholders, we have the first of our end-users.
-His name is Bob Smith.
-We have broken down his 'wants' and 'challenges' below, as well as his motivations for playing online games, his experience, expectations of the product and special requirements.
+This end-user is called is Bob Smith.
+Below we have broken down his 'wants' and 'challenges', as well as his motivations, experience, expectations, and special requirements in relation to our product.

 ___